iLib-js/flutter_ilib/README.md

 ## How to use
 ### Initialization
-Add following import:
+Add the following import.
 ```dart
 import 'package:flutter_ilib/flutter_ilib.dart';
 ```
-Add a listener to receive a callback message that ilib is ready for use.
+Add a listener to get a callback message that ilib is ready to use.

 ```dart
 final FlutterILib _flutterIlibPlugin = FlutterILib.instance;